An octopus that uses coconut shells as portable armor is the latest addition to a growing list of animals that use tools.

 In recalling the first time that he saw this behavior, Finn added, "I could tell that the octopus, busy manipulating coconut shells, was up to something, but I never expected it would pick up the stacked shells and run away.
 It was an extremely comical sight — I have never laughed so hard underwater."

 The researchers were originally investigating the mimic octopus (Thaumoctopus mimicus) — a species that can impersonate the appearance and movements of snakes, fish and other creatures — when they chanced upon this unusual tool use on the part of the veined octopus.

-The 10 smartest animals"Complex behaviors are not the exclusive realm of 'higher' vertebrates," Finn told LiveScience.
+"Complex behaviors are not the exclusive realm of 'higher' vertebrates," Finn told LiveScience.
 "Even the soft-bodied octopus, a relative of the snail, is capable of amazing tricks."